ietf/id-guidelines/README.md

 - [ ] Verify that the I-D contains a section giving the name and contact information (postal mail, phone, and/or email) for the authors.

+          Note that if the I-D is eventually published as an RFC, this information will not be changable.
+When possible provide contact information that is expected to be stable over time.

+- [ ] Verify that there are no more than five authors or editors.
+If there is a need to list more, discuss the need with the relevant stream leadership as early in the process as possible.
+For the IETF stream, consult an Area Director.

+        Per [RFC 7322]:
+          The total number of authors or editors on the first page is generally limited to five individuals and their affiliations.
+If there is a request for more than five authors, the stream-approving body needs to consider if one or two editors should have primary responsibility for this document, with the other individuals listed in the Contributors or Acknowledgements section.
+There must be a direct correlation of authors and editors in the document header and the Authors' Addresses section.
+These are the individuals that must sign off on the document during the AUTH48 process and respond to inquiries, such as errata.

 ### Content Considerations

 #### Internet-Drafts are not RFCs